zef-dev/convoworks-gpt/README.md

 ---

 For more details on how to properly set up and manage conversation messages with the GPT Chat Completion API v2, refer to the associated component documentation.

+### Messages Limiter

+Limits the size of messages by summarizing the oldest ones.

+- **System message**: The main system prompt which instructs GPT on how to summarize the conversation.

+- **Max messages to keep**: The maximum number of messages before the limiter will start summarizing the older ones.

+- **Truncate to this number of messages**: Once the maximum count is reached, the messages are truncated down to this number.

+- **API options**: Chat completion API options to use for summarizing the conversation.

+- **Messages**: Message provider which supplies the conversation we are working with.